ahde46/flutter_challenge/README.md

 #### Instruction
 - Open a new flutter project with latest version. (stable channel)
 - Please submit your submission within <b>7 days</b> by the date of the challenge given.
-- Submit your github link to us.
+- Upload your file into your github account and email the link to lekde@herdhr.com.